 Summer is the season of Vata and Pitta.
 Heat abounds and we must help our bodies cope with the warmer weather.
-The sun takes away the strength of the people and the cooling qualities of the earth.
-It is the debilitating period.
+The sun takes away the strength of people and the cooling qualities of earth.
+It is a debilitating period.

 Here are some things you can do to adjust to the scorching days of summer.